 Endpoint Reachability Check

-check_endpointProbe a public URL or API endpoint to verify it responds and inspect its HTTP status, content type, elapsed time, and response sample.
-Use this before recommending, documenting, or building on an endpoint.
+check_endpointPerform a live, unauthenticated fetch against a public URL or API endpoint to verify it responds.
+Returns HTTP status, content type, and a response sample.

 Instructions

 Perform one live, unauthenticated fetch against a public URL or API endpoint before you recommend it, document it, or build on top of it.
 Use this when the question is simply whether an endpoint currently responds and what kind of response it returns.
 It reports HTTP status, content type, elapsed time, likely auth/rate-limit signals, and a short response sample.
-Do not use it to validate authenticated flows, POST side effects, or deeper business logic.
+A successful result only proves basic reachability at fetch time.
+Do not use it to validate authenticated flows, POST side effects, JavaScript execution, or deeper business logic.

 Input Schema